tjoyner/ofvioletsandlicorice/chapter2.md

 Climbing uphill, they crossed hazelnut groves, clean as a billiard cloth.
 Rectangles of corn, vines low and dense.
 The entrance to Mango looked like a construction site, with cranes and scaffolding for cleaning the facade, fixing cracks in the old walls.

-"The Germans returned in peace... [but mostly in Langhe no one looks at anyone's appearance](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#butmostly).
-It's the wallet that sings."
+"The Germans have returned in peace... [but mostly in Langhe no one looks you in the eye.
+It's the wallet that sings.](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#butmostly)"

 At the bar in the piazza, Luciano ordered a Poretta beer and Daniel asked for a glass of the Sottimano Cott&agrave;.